OctopusDeploy/docs/docs/administration/sync-instances/index.md

 - The destination and source instance has a different set of environments.
 For example, **Dev/Test** on the source instance and **Staging/Production** on the destination.
 - It is a combo of both use cases.
 For example, **Dev/Test/Staging** on the source and **Staging/Production** on the destination.

-One or more environments are excluded from the syncing process in all the use cases.
-Consider all the data that can reference and environment:
+One or more environments are excluded from the syncing process in all the use cases above.
+Consider all the data that can reference an environment:

 - Infrastructure
     - Accounts